SANDY PAWS RESCUE INC.

 Q: Will you let me know when you receive my application and if I am in the “running”?

-A: We will only send out an email notifying the applicant if we feel they’re not a good candidate to adopt from our organization at that time.
-If you do not hear from us, don’t worry we still have your application!
-We send out a weekly newsletter(check spam) of availability so that our applicants have first choice!
-Simply follow the instructions on the newsletter.
-It’s best to communicate with us via email only prior to hearing from an adoption coordinator.
-Please do not message us about your application on social media.
-(All applications for a particular dog of high interest, will be processed before a decision is made.
-This applies usually to purebred dogs, and fluffy dogs AKA our benefactors.)
+A: We will only send out an email if we determine that an applicant is not a good candidate to adopt from our organization at that time.
+If you do not hear from us, don’t worry—we still have your application!
+We send out a weekly newsletter (please check your spam folder) showcasing our available dogs, giving our applicants first choice.
+Simply follow the instructions in the newsletter.
+It’s best to communicate with us via email until an adoption coordinator reaches out.
+Please avoid messaging us about your application on social media.
+For dogs with high interest (e.g., purebreds or fluffy benefactor dogs), all applications will be thoroughly processed before a decision is made.

 Q: I sent an application to another rescue group and never heard anything back.
 Will your group keep me informed of the status of my application?